errattahi/CovidChecker_backend/README.md

 ## License

-This project is licensed under the MTI.
+This project is licensed under the MIT license.